 Each learner and family has access to a professional support team.
 The team begins with SelfDesign’s special education staff and extends to parents and other specialists.

 Our special education team includes over 35 BC-certified educators with training that ranges from masters degrees in special education to certifications in specific learning techniques.
-These educators are involved as special education consultants for families, as external advisors in the approval of ILPs, and as contributors to the program’s growth and development.
+These educators are involved as learning consultants for families, as external advisors in the approval and monitoring of IEPs and special education budgets, and as contributors to the program’s growth and development.

-Families work with a dedicated special education consultant for all their SelfDesign needs—ensuring a seamless SelfDesign experience.
-Special education consultants – all of whom are BC certified teachers – meet with families at least once or twice during the year (depending on geography), and then use weekly written communications as well as video chats (via web cameras) to interact with families on a regular basis.
+Families work with a dedicated special education consultant for all their SelfDesign needs, ensuring a seamless SelfDesign experience.
+Learning consultants in SupportEd – all of whom are BC certified teachers – meet in person with families at least once or twice during the year (depending on geography), and then use weekly written communications as well as video chats via web cameras to interact with families on a weekly basis.

 A learner’s support team often includes outside specialists.
 These individuals are contracted by SelfDesign to work directly with the learner with special needs and cannot include the learner’s immediate family.
 SelfDesign helps with the hiring and coordination of these service providers.
-In choosing these members of the support team, SelfDesign and the parents collectively judge applicants’ qualifications, contracting whoever will provide the best intervention for the learner.
+In choosing these members of the support team, SelfDesign and the parents collaborate to judge applicants’ qualifications, contracting whoever will provide the best assistance for the learner.
 All service providers will have a criminal record check prior to working with any learners.

-A learner’s parents, guardians and/or caregivers are important and welcome members of a learner’s support team.
-They know the child’s needs better than anyone and often have clear ideas as to the types of interventions that will facilitate the child’s optimal development.
+A learner’s parents, guardians, and/or caregivers are important and welcome members of a learner’s support team.
+They know the child’s needs better than anyone and often have clear ideas as to the types of supports that will facilitate the child’s optimal development.
 Parents roles include the following:

 Special education grants are available to learners diagnosed with low incidence special needs.